|

 games, civic events and celebrations.

-As it has been for 200 years, Whitefield is active, vital yet private
+As it has been for 200

-and respectful of the individual's character that makes Maine unique.
+individual's character that helps make Maine unique.

 |